TheMysteriousStranger90/TheSailOS/README.md

 ## Overview

-TheSailOS is an operating system built using C# and the Cosmos framework.
+TheSailOS is an operating system built using C# and the Cosmos (C# Open Source Managed Operating System) framework.
 This project aims to provide a learning experience in OS development, exploring various aspects such as kernel design, file system management, networking, process management, and user interface.

 ## Features